SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 * **Author**; shows the author of the content.
 * **Storage Limit**; show the storage limit for the site.
 * **Last Activity**; shows the date the last activity on the site or content happened.

+**Selecting the site** or one or more of the files included in the site provides the **action to Clean Up File Versions**, located on the right side of the screen under the **Manage section**.

+{% hint style="information" %}
+**Please note!** The Clean Up File Versions action is only available in the Governance plan or above.
+See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
+{% endhint %}

 ## File Storage Details